afondiel/computer-science-notebook/README.md

 ## Overview

-Throughout my consulting job as Software Engineer I had a chance to work with many clients from different industries such as Automobile, safety & comfort, electrification & sustainable innovations to Agriculture, etc.
+Throughout my consulting job as Software Engineer I had a chance to work with many clients from different industries such as Automotive, safety & comfort, electrification & sustainable innovations to Agriculture, etc.

-I decided to gather some notes from my personal experiences and projects about some essential resources that any Software Engineer should have while working in any industry.
+I decided to gather some valuable resources from my personal experiences and projects that any Software Engineer looking to get into any tech industry.
+Even for those who are already working these resources might also be useful.
 This includes skills, tools, drawbacks, etc.

 ## Motivation